logo

 Without creaky voice: pɶnɐ bønner

 Quite a lot of Danish words feature a glottal accent (traditionally called 'stød').
 The specific pronunciation of the glottal accent vary quite a lot depending on speaker, dialect, style and context.
 The default pronunciation in Copenhagen Danish is considered creaky voice, which is also the standard notation chosen on udtaleordbog.dk.
 It may also be pronounced as a glottal stop, /ʔ/, or, especially in Jutland, a tonal accent.
-Some dialects doesn't have this feature at all.
+Some dialects don't have this feature at all.
 As such it can be omitted, with no real impact on intelligibility.

 The glottal accent is highly predictable from the phontactics and morphology.
 As such, it is only marginally distinctive.